awsdocs/amazon-glacier-developer-guide/doc_source/api-SelectParameters.md

 ## Contents<a name="api-SelectParameters-contents"></a>

 **Expression**
 The expression that is used to select the object\.
-The expression must not exceed the limit of 128,000 characters\.
+The expression must not exceed the quota of 128,000 characters\.
 *Type*: String
 *Required*: yes